North Korea: Rogue Nation Threatens Space Industry And Satellites

 If war broke out with North Korea, the rogue nation might attempt to shoot down U.S. military satellites.
 That’s one reason some experts are calling for the creation of a dedicated space corps and increased militarization of low-Earth orbit.

-Lawmakers like Oklahoma Rep. Jim Bridenstine are calling on Donald Trump to set aside room in his 2018 budget proposal for a full rang of military space programs.
-Bridenstine, who is on the short list to become the next NASA administrator, urged his fellow lawmakers to fully fund U.S. launch capacity, according to SpaceNews.
+Lawmakers like Oklahoma Rep. Jim Bridenstine are calling on Donald Trump to set aside room in his 2018 budget proposal for a full range of military space programs.
+Bridenstine, who is on the shortlist to become the next NASA administrator, urged his fellow lawmakers to fully fund U.S. launch capacity, according to SpaceNews.

 “Our next-generation space systems must be integrated, resilient, and affordable.”